'Upcoming spectrum auction may see lower competition among telcos'

-New Delhi, Feb 15 (IANS) The spectrum auction scheduled to start on March 1 may witness lower completion intensity among the telecom operators, said a report by Motilal Oswal Institutional Equities.
+New Delhi: The spectrum auction scheduled to start on March 1 may witness lower completion intensity among the telecom operators, said a report by Motilal Oswal Institutional Equities.

 "The auction may see lower competitive intensity given the varied priorities of each player.
 VIL's weak liquidity position may keep its interest low," it said.